vfabing/vfabing.github.io/_posts/2019-11-14-blazor-how-to-show-faster-a-blazor-webassembly-app-with-server-prerendering.markdown

 ## Server prerendering a Blazor webassembly app with aspnetcore

 Alright, it is time to talk about real stuff!
-First of all we will need obviously an aspnetcore 3 app, using your favourite editor to create it or the command line `dotnet new mvc`.
+First of all we will need obviously an aspnetcore 3 app, using your favourite editor to create it or the command line `dotnet new web`.

 We will need mainly 2 things :
 - Add a reference to `Microsoft.AspNetCore.Blazor.Server`